 Investing in community

-The participants in the Connacht Project, realising all this, endeavour to share their research with local communities throughout the province (and further afield, if need be) for the mutual benefit of all.
-In particular, a very fruitful collaboration has grown up between Roscommon’s Heritage Officer, Nollaig Feeney, and the Connacht Project over the years.
+The participants in The Connacht Project, realising all this, endeavour to share their research with local communities throughout the province (and further afield, if need be) for the mutual benefit of all.
+In particular, a very fruitful collaboration has grown up between Roscommon’s Heritage Officer, Nollaig Feeney, and the Manager of the Rathcroghan Visitor Centre, Dr Daniel Curley and The Connacht Project over the years.

-The success of the Rathcroghan Resource Community (RRC) provides a particularly good example of such imaginative collaborative initiatives.
-This group was successful in its bid in 2018, under the European Innovation Partnership (EIP-Agri) through the Department of Agriculture, Food and the Marine, for its project entitled ‘Farming Rathcroghan: Sustainable Farming in the Rathcroghan Archaeological Landscape’ and has been awarded a grant of €0.98m to implement this project over the course of the next five years (see: https://www.nationalruralnetwork.ie/innovation).
+The endeavours of the Rathcroghan Resource Community (RRC) provides a particularly good example of just such an imaginative collaborative initiative.
+It was successful in its bid in 2018, under the European Innovation Partnership (EIP-Agri) scheme, through the Department of Agriculture, Food and the Marine, for its project entitled ‘Farming Rathcroghan: Sustainable Farming in the Rathcroghan Archaeological Landscape’ and was awarded a grant of €0.98m to implement this project over the course of the next five years (see: https://www.nationalruralnetwork.ie/innovation).

 Farming Rathcroghan EIP-Agri Project 2018